Litter (zoology)

 A litter is the live birth of multiple offspring at one time in animals from the same mother and usually from one set of parents, particularly from three to eight offspring.
 The word is most often used for the offspring of mammals, but can be used for any animal that gives birth to multiple young.
 In comparison, a group of eggs and the offspring that hatch from them are frequently called a clutch, while young birds are often called a brood.
 Animals from the same litter are referred to as littermates.

 Litter size (typical count)

-In most female mammals the average litter size is about half the number of mammae.
-Presumably this enables females to successfully nurse litters even if some mammae fail to produce milk.
-Naked mole-rats break this "one-half rule" – field caught and lab born litters averaged 11 to 12 pups, and numbers of mammae on wild and captive females were similarly 11 to 12.
-Maximum litter sizes were 28 in the field and 27 in captivity, whereas the maximum number of mammae was 15.
-Breeding female naked mole-rats can bear and successfully rear litters that are far more numerous than their mammae because young take turns nursing from the same mammary and breeding females and pups are fed and protected by colony mates, enabling queens to concentrate their reproductive efforts on gestation and lactation.
+In most female mammals, the average litter size is about half the number of mammae.
+Presumably, this enables females to successfully nurse litters even if some mammae fail to produce milk.
+Breeding female naked mole-rats, however, can bear and successfully rear litters that are far more numerous than their mammae because young take turns nursing from the same mammary and breeding females and pups are fed and protected by colony mates, enabling queens to concentrate their reproductive efforts on gestation and lactation.

+Factors affecting litter size

+Animals with shorter gestation periods typically produce larger litters of less developed young (altricial).
+In contrast, those with longer gestations generally have smaller litters of more developed offspring (precocial).
+Another factor that can affect litter size is the species of that particular animal.
+Smaller mammals tend to have larger litters, while larger mammals tend to have smaller litters.
+Animals that bear multiple young at once often have offspring born at a relatively early stage of development.
+There are some exceptions to the rule.
+Pigs are an exception because they do tend to have larger litter sizes and longer gestation periods.
+This is due to both genetics and selective breeding practices.